-- (a) a contract where an employee is covered under the Prevailing Wage requirements of Division 2, Part 7, of the California Labor Code unless the total of the Basic Hourly Rate and hourly Health and Welfare payments specified in the Director of Industrial Relations' General Prevailing Wage Determinations are less than, and are not paid more than, the minimum hourly rate as required by Section 10.37.2(a)(1) of this article. - (b) a contract with a governmental entity, including a public educational institution or a public hospital. - (c) a contract for work done directly by a utility company pursuant to an order of the Public Utilities Commission.
+- (a) a contract where an employee is covered under the prevailing wage requirements of Division 2, Part 7, of the California Labor Code unless the total of the basic hourly rate and hourly health and welfare payments specified in the Director of Industrial Relations' General Prevailing Wage Determinations are less than the minimum hourly rate as required by Section 10.37.2(a) of this article. - (b) a contract with a governmental entity, including a public educational institution or a public hospital. - (c) a contract for work done directly by a utility company pursuant to an order of the Public Utilities Commission.